The UCSF Medication Outcomes Center (MOC) assesses the value of medication-related health care interventions by:

 Mission and vision

-To become the premier center for institutional medication-related research and dissemination.
+To become the premier center for medication safety, economic evaluation, and outcomes research and dissemination.

 The MOC is also supported by faculty members from the UCSF health professional schools, clinical pharmacists, drug policy pharmacy residents, health policy pharmacy residents and student pharmacists.